huang5587/comp120-jhuang/immense-woodland-80683/README.md

 <h1> immense-woodland-80683 </h1>
 immense-woodland-80683 is a heroku webapp that is used as a database by notuber (https://github.com/huang5587/comp120-jhuang/tree/master/notuber). immense-woodland uses a postgresql database to store data pertaining to passengers and vehicles.
 Notuber will access the vehicle database and display existing vehicles on its map interface.
+I want the reader to know that accessing the webapp on a web browser will not show anything meaningful.
+This webapp was created as a database server and has no client interface (yet).

 <h2> Motivations </h2>
 Other than to serve the aforementioned notuber, immense-woodland was made to demonstrate familiarity with: